antoinemairet/MobileProject4At/README.md

 ## Introduction

 This Android application list the top 250 must-see movies of all time.
-A watch list is integrated into the app to help you remember those you want to see.
-It is intuitive and optimized for the ease of everyone.
-Enjoy it!

 ## Prerequisite